Old Gods of Appalachia

 Old Gods of Appalachia is a horror podcast written by Cam Collins and Steve Shell that debuted on October 31, 2019.
 The show is produced by DeepNerd Media, is distributed by Rusty Quill, and was adapted into a role-playing game by Monte Cook Games.
 Each episode uses a combination of narration and audio drama to tell historical fiction stories based on Appalachian folklore.
-The fifth season premiered on December 5, 2024.
+The sixth season premiered on January 15, 2026.

 Background

 The show is written by Steve Shell and Cam Collins.
 The stories are original fiction that draws on a mix of history and folk tales for inspiration and address strange things from witchcraft to the paranormal.
 The cast for the show either currently live or grew up in Appalachia.